koskath/arete2/course_content/ML/final_md_files/Lecture9/lecture_9_slide_38_img3.md

-# Here is what the image 3 in slide 38 of lecture 9 contains:
+# Here is what the image 3 in slide 38 (Bonus Slide) of lecture 9 contains:

 The image shows a graph with a black vertical line and a black horizontal line intersecting at the origin, forming a coordinate axis.
 The vertical line extends slightly above and below the horizontal line.
 The horizontal line extends to the left and right from the vertical line.